ds5110/git-intro/git.md

 # git

-An opinionated set of references for using git (from the command line).
+An opinionated set of references for using git (from the command line)

 ## context